kbieser/shell-genomics/_episodes/01-introduction.md

 ## How to access the shell

 On a Mac or Linux machine, you can access a shell through a program called Terminal, which is already available on your computer.
 If you're using Windows, you'll need to download a separate program to access the shell or use Windows PowerShell.
 The problem with these methods are that they require you to access a remote server which often costs money paid by you, the institution, or a granting agency.
-Instead, this course has been developed using the CyVerse Discovery Environment which will allow us free access to a terminal and server.
+Instead, this course has been developed using the _CyVerse Discovery Environment_ which will allow us **free** access to a terminal and server.
+Functionally, each method works the same.

 We will spend most of our time learning about the basics of the shell by manipulating some experimental data.
 Some of the data we're going to be working with is quite large, and